-Me: No. He wrote two episodes of Angels – which were seminal – but he’s probably best known for his crisps.
+Me: No. He wrote two episodes of Angels – which were seminal, by the way – but he’s probably best known for his crisps.

 Timelash begins on the TARDIS.

 Sue: I don’t believe it.
-Peri is wearing something sensible for a change.
+Peri is actually wearing something sensible for a change.

 The Doctor and Peri are bickering about where to go next.

-Sue: He just pushed her away!
-I remember when the Doctor and his companions used to have some chemistry.
-Their relationship is actually getting worse.
+Sue: He just pushed her!
+Remember when the Doctor and his companions used to have chemistry?
+This relationship is actually getting worse.

 The Doctor is in a terrible mood.

-Sue: His perm has relaxed a bit.
-Pity I can’t say the same for the rest of him.
+Sue: His perm has relaxed a bit, it’s just a pity you can’t say the same about the rest of him.

 The Doctor wants to visit the constellation of Andromeda.

-Sue: Peri stares at the Doctor as if she’s madly in love with him, even though he’s treating her like shit.
+Sue: Peri stares at the Doctor like she’s madly in love with him, even though he’s treating her like absolute shit.
 This is an abusive relationship.